 - Erect a weather station to promote interest in climate conditions

 - Regulate heating and cooling systems to provide a more uniform temperature to enable better control e.g. by moving thermostats to more appropriate places.

 - Install PV solar power and use solar hot water

 - Install flue gas heat recovery to capture the heat being lost from the boiler house

 The hospital also wants to continue working with staff to raise awareness and motivate them to take up the green cause.
 They are following Bristol University’s example by taking up the Green Impact Scheme, which was launched on the 28th September.
 The Scheme has been successfully running in universities across the country and is now being piloted in Bristol Royal Infirmary.
 Participants are required to sign up in groups and work through tasks in a workbook.
 Completion of these tasks, which are designed to be of little or no cost, will then result in Bronze, Silver or Gold recognition.
-Green Impact is a bottom-up project where individuals organise themselves, focusing on the actions which most interest them and finding their own ways of implementing the actions.
 Hopefully next year we will see high numbers of Gold Awards being dished out!

 This event was held at Burges Salmon and entitled “make your numbers work for you”.
 We saw videoed interviews from the Avon Fire Service, Burges Salmon and Wessex Water on their priorities, their challenges, their ambitions and advice for others.

 The main issues that were raised in this session were how to measure and get hold of the data and what to do with it.
 It was also voiced that another difficulty was communicating the data effectively.
 Here are the tips we came up with after an interesting discussion:

 - Start with measuring your energy use (for most this will be electricity and gas meter readings) as that is where you will find the majority of your CO2 footprint.